The Link Between Literacy and Executive Function

 Literacy researcher Tim Shanahan recently wrote a thought-provoking blog post responding to a third-grade teacher’s question about the role executive functions (EFs) plays in teaching literacy.
 Shanahan writes, “executive function is closely related to reading ability.
 Students who demonstrate the best working memory, cognitive flexibility, self-control, and so on tend to be the best readers.”

 Shanahan’s observation will come as no surprise to most educators, but there’s an important caveat.
-Shanahan explains that when taught generally (and disconnected from reading), EF skills will not necessarily improve reading achievement.
-However, when reading-specific EF skills are embedded in a literacy program, children can improve their EF and reading skills.
+Shanahan explains that when taught generally (and disconnected from reading), executive function skills will not necessarily improve reading achievement.
+However, when reading-specific executive function skills are embedded in a literacy program, children can improve their executive function and reading skills.

 Does such a literacy program exist?
 Shanahan doesn’t offer one, but I’m here to tell you–it does.
-I’ll explore the profound impact it can have on a struggling reader by way of example.
+I’ll explore the profound impact it can have on a reader who struggled to read by way of example.
 I’d like you to meet Mark.

 Mark’s Literacy Struggles

 From an early age, Mark had difficulty reading.
-Like other struggling readers, he had trouble decoding and comprehending and received intensive direct phonics instruction during second grade.
+Like other students who struggled with reading, he had trouble decoding and comprehending and received intensive direct phonics instruction during second grade.
 Mark also completed a computer-based supplemental reading program.
 Yet, he continued to read slowly and effortfully, and comprehension problems persisted even when he decoded accurately.